Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 npm install puppeteer jest jest-puppeteer
 ```

-Also we will need to additionally install [jest-cli](https://jestjs.io/docs/en/cli) globally in order to be able to run only one test separately from others.
+Also we will need to additionally install [jest-cli](https://jestjs.io/docs/en/cli) globally in order to be able to run only single test separately from others.

 ```
 npm install -g jest-cli